kevinbfrank/text2sqlagent/README.md

 # Text-to-SQL Agent

-A natural language to SQL query agent powered by LangChain and Claude Sonnet 4.5.
+A natural language to SQL query agent powered by LangChain.
 Ask questions about your database in plain English and get accurate SQL queries and results.

 ## Features